 EBO Form 18 - Capital Assets Requests--A list of capital assets being requested by the institution for the upcoming fiscal year.
 Information to be provided includes description, amount, funding source, reporting unit(s) affected, and justification.
 Form 1A of the Facilities Master Plan may be submitted in lieu of EBO Form 18.

 Certain private entities that provide services to Alabama citizens in areas such as education, health, the arts, programs for children and elderly, and economic development submit requests to receive funding from the State General Fund and/or Education Trust Fund.
 Such agencies are required to complete EBO Forms 1 and 5.

 EBO staff members, upon receipt of such agency reports, prepare a tentative budget not later than the first day of the second month preceding each regular session of the Legislature.
-During the process, the Executive Budget Office utilizes revenue estimates prepared by EBO staff with the advice of an economist with the Center for Government and Public Affairs at Auburn University at Montgomery, and input from the agencies responsible for the collection of the revenues.
+During the process, the Executive Budget Office utilizes revenue estimates prepared by EBO staff with the advice of an economist and input from the agencies responsible for the collection of the revenues.
 The tentative budget is transmitted to the Governor.

 Executive budget hearings are conducted to allow agency heads the opportunity to discuss their budget requests and answer any questions the Governor and/or Finance Director may have.
 (The Legislature also conducts extensive budget hearings.)